 Over time, you might become highly specialized.
-I’m wicked good at funding projects—a skill I learned at the think tank.
+When I worked for a think tank, I learned how to fund projects.
 I mixed my academic grant-writing prowess with my think-tank experience and now I understand a wide range of funding protocols from academic to foundation grants to responding to government Requests For Proposals.
 I understand how to make ideas attract money and how to pitch things to potential funders.
 As you might guess, this is not something everyone can do—scarcity.
 It’s also something a lot of organizations need — demand.

 Related Post (It opens in a new window)

 One of the things that makes your transferable skills most powerful is mixing them with in-demand knowledge.

 I’m an expert in international refugee protection policy.
 I had some experience of this in my PhD around migration policy, but my expertise really grew from doing it—working with the federal government.

 Mixing skills with knowledge makes your skills shine brighter.